 Besides managing the daily operations, the volunteers’ work includes extra projects such as preparing member and board meetings, organizing events and purchasing new sports equipment.
 This requires collaboration between different teams within TSVOftersheim’s volunteer staff and can become a real challenge.

-“For project management before Ruum, we used email and WhatsApp, but that wasn’t working because you don’t know what was discussed and done already”, explains sports club president Markus Lauff.
+“For project management before Ruum, we used email and WhatsApp, but that wasn’t working because you don’t know what was discussed and done already” – Markus Lauff, Sport Club President

 In 2018, Markus Lauff – an IT professional himself – decided to professionalize the club’s work with a collaboration tool.
 Requirements: easy and intuitive to use – even for non-IT people, inexpensive and flexible enough to serve the club’s different needs.
 The TSV team started trying out several collaboration tools available in the market, such as Slack and Microsoft Teams but found them too complex and not intuitive enough in their usage.

 “Then we found Ruum and really everyone, including non-IT people and volunteers of all ages and backgrounds, are able to easily work with Ruum”, says Klaus Donderer, volunteer at TSV Oftersheim since 2017 and responsible for finance.

 The president’s favorite thing to do in Ruum: Starting on a blank canvas and kicking off a project from scratch by collecting ideas, adding tasks and assigning them to team members who are then notified by project bot Ada.
 Today, Ruum is used by the entire volunteer team and has helped create transparency across all activities.

 “Ruum helps us to fulfill our mission and goals in a more efficient way.” – Markus Lauff, SportClub President